elehcimd/mltraq/mkdocs/benchmarks/speed.md

 References and instructions to reproduce the results, as well as more details on the setup, can be found in the notebooks [Benchmarks rev1](https://github.com/elehcimd/mltraq/blob/devel/notebooks/07%20Tracking%20speed%20-%20Benchmarks%20rev1.ipynb) (`float`) and [Benchmarks 2](https://github.com/elehcimd/mltraq/blob/fixes/notebooks/08%20Tracking%20speed%20-%20Benchmarks%202.ipynb) (`NumPy`).

 !!!
 Question "How can we improve this analysis?"
     In comparative analyses, there are always many nuances and little details that can make a big difference.
 You can [open a discussion](https://github.com/elehcimd/mltraq/discussions) to ask questions or create a change request on the [issue tracker](https://github.com/elehcimd/mltraq/issues) if you find any issues.
-There might be ways to tune the methods to improve their performance that we missed or other solutions worth considering.
+There might be ways to tune the methods to improve their performance that we missed or other solutions worth considering we are not aware of.

 !!!
-Info
+Warning
-    All solutions considered in this comparative analysis have positively impacted the industry and served as an inspiration to guide the design of MLtraq.
+    * All solutions considered in this comparative analysis have positively impacted the industry and served as an inspiration to guide the design of MLtraq.
 The many references to W&B are a testament to their excellent community and documentation.
+    * Mature and established solutions in the industry have needs beyond mere time performance and tend to prioritize backward compatibility, new features, and third-party integrations.

 ## Changelog

 * 2024.03.04 - Added FastTrackML, improved text and plots
-* 2023.02.26 - Initial publication
+* 2023.02.26 - Initial publication of results

 ## Why tracking speed matters